thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

    - **`loading`**: We need to implement state management to handle the loading state, which will indicate when the login process is in progress.

 2. **References**
    - **Purpose**: useRef allows to store and update values without causing the component to re-render.
 Unlike useState, which triggers a re-render every time the state changes, useRef provides a mutable reference that persists across renders without affecting the UI.
 This is particularly useful for storing the current values of the email and password fields, which do not need to trigger a re-render of the component every time the user types.
    - **`email`**: Stores the email entered by the user.
    - **`password`**: Stores the password entered by the user.

 3. **`handleLogin()` Function**
    - **Purpose**: Handles the login process when the user attempts to sign in.
    - **Implementation Steps**:
-     1. Checks if both the email and password fields are filled.
+     1. Check if both the email and password fields are filled.
 If not, display an alert message: `"Error: Please fill all the fields"`.
      2. Indicate that the login process is ongoing.
      2. Calls the `login` function from `AuthContext`, passing the email and password.
      3. If the login fails, display an alert with the error message returned from the `login` function (e.g., `"Sign In Error: Invalid email or password"`).